marakalwa/RandomShock/README.md

 Because you're curious, reckless, or trying to train yourself not to procrastinate.
 No judgment.
 We support creative experimentation.

 ## ⚠️ Safety Notice
-RandomShop can trigger real physical devices.
+RandomShock can trigger real physical devices.
 Always:

 - Use with consent
 - Never shock others without explicit agreement